Skip to main content

 UCU's Board of Directors appreciate your interest in serving as a volunteer and look forward to the possibility of working with you.

-- Mission, Vision & Values about Mission, Vision & Values
+• Mission, Vision, and Values about Mission, Vision, and Values

 UCU is a not-for-profit financial institution for employees, students, alumni, and families of the finest universities in the United States of America.
 UCU was established in 1951 by UCLA employees, for UCLA employees.
 The credit union’s field of membership has grown extensively over the years, to include all 10 University of California campuses, member universities of the West Coast Conference, The Big West, as well as other top universities.